 - Nausea and vomiting

 - Easy bleeding or bruising

 - Intense itching

 - Recurrent jaundice (yellowing of skin and eyes)

 If you experience these symptoms, it doesn’t necessarily mean you have liver cancer.
 However, if you have symptoms that worry you, be sure to talk with your doctor.

-- Primary liver cancer: Also called hepatocellular carcinoma (HCC) or hepatoma, Primary liver cancer is the most common type of liver tumor – about 75% of all diagnoses.
-HCC starts in liver cells called hepatocellular cells.
-Most HCC is from a hepatitis B or C infection, or cirrhosis of the liver
+- Primary liver cancer: Also called hepatocellular carcinoma (HCC) or hepatoma, primary liver cancer is the most common type of liver tumor - about 75% of all diagnoses.
+Primary liver cancer starts in liver cells called hepatocellular cells.
+Most primary liver cancer is from a hepatitis B or C infection or cirrhosis of the liver.

-- Fibrolamellar HCC: A rare subtype of HCC that can be more responsive to treatment than other types of liver cancer
+- Fibrolamellar Hepatocellular Carcinoma: This rare subtype of primary liver cancer can be more responsive to treatment than other types of liver cancer.

-- Bile duct cancer (cholangiocarcinomas): Occurs in the small, tube-like bile ducts in the liver that carry bile to the gallbladder.
-Cholangiocarcinomas make up 10% to 20% of liver cancers
+- Intrahepatic bile duct cancer: Occurs in the small, tube-like bile ducts in the liver that carry bile to the gallbladder.
+Intrahepatic bile duct cancer makes up about 10% of liver cancers.